Upward Arrow Icon - Navigation

 Let’s dive into 10 real, tried-and-tested tips that’ll make your photos for presentations shine like they belong on a TED Talk.

-• A whopping 90% of information transmitted to our brain is visual, and visuals are processed 60,000 times faster than text
+• A whopping 90% of the information transmitted to our brain is visual, and visuals are processed 60,000 times faster than text

-1. Choose Simple and Bold Images
+1. Simple and Bold Images

 2. Use Abstract Keywords to Find the Right Image